ci1xgk/Fellowship_Webpage/compile_hpc.md

 module load dev/cmake/3.17.1/gcc-8.2
 ````

-To use dynamic rainfall, e.g. for Eden flooding test case, NetCDF library is required.
-NetCDF libraries can be installed by following instructions [here](https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html).
+To use dynamic rainfall, e.g. for Eden flooding test case, NetCDF libraries is required.
+These libraries can be installed by following instructions [here](https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html).

 To run LISFLOOD-FP on GPU, the CUDA toolkit should also be loaded: